An enhanced extriangulated subquotient: Elements of dg categories

+Let $\C$ be a $\CC(k)$-enriched model category and $\Int\C$ the dg full subcategory of fibrant-cofibrant objects of $\C$.
+Then, by the general model category theory, we have $H^0(\Int\C)=\Ho\C$.
+This explains the above linkage, since any object in $\CC(\A)$ is fibrant. \end{remark}

+\begin{example} If we consider a usual $k$-algebra $A$ as a dg category, then the model category $\CC(A)$ in \cref{thm:derived_category} is known as the projective model structure \cite{Hov02}.
+It's homotopy category $\Ho\CC(A)$ is equivalent to the usual derived category $\CD(A)$ by definition. \end{example}

-We will remind relevant structures in connection with a construction of the derived category $\CD(\A)$.
+We will recall other relevant structures in connection with the derived category $\CD(\A)$, which provides an elementary understanding to it.
 In the same fashion as $\CC(k)$, the strict category $\CC(\A)$ is an abelian category.
-By tweaking the structure, we can impose a Frobenius exact category on $\CC(\A)$, see \cite[\S 2.2]{Kel94} for details.
-We consider a \emph{homotopy} $h\in\Cdg(\A)(M,N)^{-1}$ as a homogeneous map in $\Cdg(\A)$ of degree $-1$ in the same manner as the case of $\Ck$.
-We say that closed morphisms $f,g\in\CC(\A)(M,N)$ of degree $0$ are \emph{homotopic} if there exists a homotopy $h\in\Cdg(\A)(M,N)^{-1}$ such that $f-g=d_N\circ h\circ d_M$ holds in $\Cdg(\A)$.
-A dg $\A$-module $M$ is said to be \emph{contractible} if it is homotopic to the zero object $0\in\CC(\A)$.
-The class of contractible dg $\A$-modules forms the full subcategory of all projective-injective objects in the Frobenius exact category $\CC(\A)$.
+By tweaking the structure, we can impose a Frobenius exact category on $\CC(\A)$, see \cite[\S 2.2]{Kel94} for details, in which the class of contractible dg $\A$-modules forms the full subcategory of all projective-injective objects.
 Hence, the ideal quotient $\CH(\A)$ of $\CC(\A)$ with respect to the contractible objects is equipped with a natural triangulated structure.
 Notice that the homotopy category $H^0\Cdg(\A)$ coincides with this ideal quotient $\CH(\A)$.
-To clarify the triangulated structure, we remind the definition of the cone in $\CC(\A)$.
-We denote by $M[1]$ the shifted $\A$-module of $M$, i.e., $(M[1])(A)\deff M(A)[1]$.